What is Alcohol Dependence/Alcoholism defined by the Diagnostic and Statistical Manual of Mental Disorders?

 What term is generally used to describe a common reaction of people with substance use disorders who, when confronted with the existence of those disorders, deny that they have a substance abuse problem?

-Alcohol and drug counselors providing vocational rehabilitation (VR) services directly or through referral need to be aware of legal and ethical issues in what three areas?
+Alcohol and drug counselors providing vocational rehabilitation (VR) services directly or through referral need to be aware of legal and ethical issues in what areas?

 The traditional referral system from substance abuse treatment programs to outside agencies can create obstacles to effective collaboration.
-What are the four barriers to effective collaboration?
+What are the barriers to effective collaboration?

-What are the following circumstances should prompt a diagnostic referral?
+What circumstances should prompt a diagnostic referral?

 How can the community develop a plan for research-based prevention?